Global Penguin Society

 Conservation Program Director

-Laura has lived her entire life in Patagonia, Argentina.
+Dr. Laura Marina Reyes has lived her entire life in Patagonia, Argentina.
 She is the Director of Conservation for the Global Penguin Society.
 Laura has a Ph.D. in Marine Biology and also works as a university professor.
 For the last 34 years, she has studied and worked for the conservation of the ocean and its wildlife.
 In her role within GPS, she coordinates and facilitates community-based processes to create protected areas.
 So far, Laura has led 11 participatory processes to design management plans for existent or recently established protected areas.

 Photography credit: (c) Suzi Eszerthas